 Maybe you’ve had similar thoughts to me at times, when I look at the bills that I need to pay off, only to add with a note of despair – “and there’s still Christmas to contend with!”
 Wait – contend with?
 How did this happen?
 Christmas is the time when Christians remember and celebrate the coming of Jesus into the world.
 It should be a time of joy and (nerd that I am) theological reflection (what better time to learn about the doctrine of the incarnation and read a little Athanasius?).

 This is wrong in every way.
-Our children aren’t going to like it (but they will get used to it), but we’ve decided not to be a part of it.
+Our children aren’t going to like it (but they will get used to it), but we’ve decided not to be a part of it (and no, that doesn’t mean they will get nothing, nor does it mean we won’t have Christmas dinner).
 If you know us and might have been inclined to spend something on us, please don’t.
 If you really have to spend the money, buy a goat for a poor village in my name and drop me a line telling me about it.
 That’d be cool.
 But ideally, just don’t spend it at all (unless you were already going to give money to charity).
 Christmas was never meant to be about reaching into your wallet.
-It’s even less about lining other people’s wallets, people who get rich because of Christmas.
+It’s even less about lining other people’s wallets.
+People shouldn’t get rich because of Christmas.
 The downside for others is that we won’t be buying them anything either.
-Instead of buying stuff with money we don’t have, wasting a good chunk of it by eating to excess and then clawing ourselves back to the state of affairs we’re in now, we’re doing something else.
+Instead of buying stuff with money we don’t really have, wasting a good chunk of it by eating to excess and then clawing ourselves back to the state of affairs we’re in now in the months following Christmas, we’re doing something else.
 We’re going to celebrate Christmas.
-Feel free to do likewise.
+Feel free to do likewise – it would be great to see you in Church!

 Oh, and visit http://www.buynothingchristmas.org/